antoniosmgatto/ai-mcp-ts-demo/README.md

 # AI MCP TypeScript Demo

-A demonstration project showcasing the Model Context Protocol (MCP) server implementation using TypeScript.
+A demonstration project showcasing the Model Context Protocol (MCP) server implementation using TypeScript and set up of MCP custom MCP servers into VSCode.

 ## Description